flh6/Weather-App/README.md

 Cities can be managed via admin area too.

 Make sure to run manage.py while in My_Weather_Webapp

+P.S: I'm using this repo to understand more about the concept of Python and Django